tdoan5/ML5800/README.md

 ## ML5800

-The 1st connection method using secure shell gives the best performance when remotely access to Jupyter Notebook app on the Erdos server.
+The 1<sup>st</sup> connection method using *secure shell* gives the best performance when remotely access to Jupyter Notebook app on the Erdos server.

 ### I) Connection Using Secure Shell